Rafi260/TicTacToe/README.md

 If player has loged in once, he can come to home in offline afterward.
 Here player can see all the game states.
 After each multiplayer game, the state gets updated automatically.
 Player can play there different mode.
+At the bottom of the screen, ade is shown using Google Admob.

 <img src="https://github.com/Rafi260/TicTacToe/assets/85826615/b4f3442d-701c-4633-896c-ba93663ea159" width="300px">